 NCCOS Research Shows Animals in the Womb Retain Algal Toxin

 California sea lions have been stranding with increasing signs of seizures due to domoic acid (DA) poisoning.
-Pregnant females are commonly effected and frequently lose their young after exposure to this harmful algal neurotoxin.
-Juveniles exhibit an epileptic disease state even in the absence of the causative diatom Pseudo-nitzchia.
-Rodent models have established that low level exposure to DA during pregnancy has greater health consequences for the fetus than the mother and causes long term developmental effects to memory and learning.
+Pregnant females are commonly affected and frequently lose their young after exposure to this harmful algal neurotoxin.
+Juveniles exhibit an epileptic disease state, even in the absence of the causative diatom Pseudo-nitzchia.
+Rodent models have established that low-level exposure to DA during pregnancy has greater health consequences for the fetus than the mother and causes long-term developmental effects to memory and learning.

 A recent investigation by NCCOS researchers published in the March issue of Toxicology examined the maternal-fetal transfer of DA.
 Nearly one third of the toxin in the mother reached the fetus, but the fetus retained the toxin in the aminotic fluid, whereas the mother quickly eliminated the toxin.
 These first ever prenatal toxicokinetic parameters of DA in fetal animals suggest that fetal recirculation of DA via swallowing of the amniotic fluid sustains fetal brain concentrations at a relatively constant level over 24 hours.
 This increases their exposure time to the toxin at the target organ.